MihailoCode/Odd_even_sorter/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

 #  An odd even sorter
-This repository contains the implementation of an odd even sorter.
+This repository contains the implementation of an odd even sorter in Verilog.
 This sorter takes four 2-bit numbers and sorts them appropriately to the output signals.
 <p align="center">
 <img src=./figures/figure1.png>
 </p>